 An overview of various audio works (co-)produced by Matthijs Kouw, including installation pieces, scores for dance and theatre, music for film, and radio broadcasts.

 Site-specific audiovisual installation at the Kunstuitleen (art library) in Utrecht (Netherlands).
 A collaboration with Arlo Laibowitz that was made using only audio and video recorded on site.
 By using different degrees of manipulation of this source material and by playing with notions of the interior and exterior of the building in which the installation was located, the installation provoked reflection on ‘perspectivism’: all ideations take place from particular perspectives, and there are many possible conceptual schemes or perspectives in which judgment of truth or value can be made.

 Installation for a conference on art, ‘Für das Argument der Künste’, which took place at the University of Arts (Universität der Künste), Berlin, Germany in the winter of 2004.
 A CD with short pieces and a CD with longer drone-like pieces were mixed and played randomly, thereby creating new configurations of the material.

 Sound from a classroom were recorded using contact microphones and subsequently processed and streamed to the Internet.
-By playing with different degrees of manipulation, listeners were not only witnesses of the space in which they were located, but also became an active element of the composition.
-The classroom itself with its assembly of sound producers and listeners became the instrument.
+Different degrees of manipulation emphasized the role of the installation – from mute witness to active agent of change.
+The classroom itself with its assembly of listeners/sound producers became the instrument.

 Music for dance